schovi/create-chrome-extension/README.md

 - [x] Move `config/manifest.json`, `util/make_injector.js` and `util/make_manifest.js` somewhere out of src to keep src in full will of developer
 - [x] Create extension from build process and move it into release/
 - [x] Test assets base64 support
+- [x] Add asset example.
+Icon for actions

 #### Future

-- [ ] Add asset example.
-Icon and some image into popup content
+- [ ] Allow to have "static" files which will be merged into build
 - [ ] Allow to reload extension when popup html file changed
 - [ ] Detect Chrome path for building extension
 - [ ] Solve Hot reload fix better than overriding file in /node_modules.
 It is really ugly and hacky